April 11th – 18th 2026

 14. TIME LIMITS

 The time limit for each race is 2 hours after the start of each race for the first boat to finish.
+A boat failing to finish within 30 minutes after the first boat in its class will be scored “TLE”.
+This changes rules 35, A4 and A5.

-Appendix V applies.
+15. PENALTY SYSTEM Appendix V applies.
 A boat that has taken a penalty under Appendix V1 shall report such to the Race Committee immediately after finishing by hailing the RC boat.

 16. HEARING REQUESTS